 FFV vehicles operated on E-85 require specially formulated engine oils.
-These special requirements are included in MOPAR® engine oils, and in equivalent oils meeting Chrysler Specification MS-6395.
-The manufacturer only recommends engine oils that are API Certified and meet the requirements of Material Standard MS-6395.
-MS-6395 contains additional requirements, developed during extensive fleet testing, to provide additional protection to Chrysler Group LLC engines.
-Use MOPAR® or an equivalent oil meeting the specification MS-6395.
+These special requirements are included in MOPAR® engine oils, and in equivalent oils meeting FCA US Material Standard MS-6395.
+It is recommended that engine oils that are API Certified and meet the requirements of Material Standard MS-6395 be used.
+MS-6395 contains additional requirements, developed during extensive fleet testing, to provide additional protection to FCA US LLC engines.